 If you wish to contact the instructor, refer to the telephone numbers listed on Page 1 of this Syllabus.
-If you live on campus, please call collect; the instructor will pay for all long distance from-campus calls.

 3. Cancellations: Should bad weather, or unforeseen event, cause cancellation of a lecture session, every attempt will be made to reschedule the class.
 Please insure the instructor has a current phone number where you can be notified of class changes, or in some cases, if the instructor needs to contact you.